 Real estate mogul and “Shark Tank” judge Barbara Corcoran knows something about first impressions.
 After all, her business depends on it.
 Think of readying yourself for an interview as staging a house for a viewing.
 “Potential homebuyers make their decision within eight seconds of walking through the door,” she writes on her blog.

-Actually, Corcoran has made hiring decisions in less time than that – think “five or six seconds” when a candidate’s presentation and panache has been flawless.
+Actually, Corcoran has made hiring decisions in less time than that – think “five or six seconds” when a candidate’s presentation and panache have been flawless.

 Follow Ladders on Flipboard!